jamesbornholt/homepage/_drafts/2016-08-28-building-synthesizer.md

 The recursion has a base case `[_ p]`---in Racket patterns, `_` matches any value---that simply returns the input program `p`.
 This base case handles constants in our programs.

 **Solving with DSLs**.
-Because our interpreter is just Racket code, it works for free with Rosette.
-For example, we can evaluate programs that use unknown symbolic variables:
+Because our interpreter is just Racket code, Rosette will make it work even when unknown values are involved.
+For example, this program:

 {% highlight racket %}
 (interpret (square (plus y 2)))